taoyuphy/starter-hugo-research-group/content/publication/18_chiral_excitation_exp/index.md

 ---
-title: "Excitation of unidirectional exchange spin waves by a nanoscale magnetic grating (&Editors' Suggestion&)"
+title: "Excitation of unidirectional exchange spin waves by a nanoscale magnetic grating"

 authors:
 - Jilei Chen